vercel/next.js/docs/api-reference/next/link.md

 `Link` accepts the following props:

 - `href` - The path or URL to navigate to.
 This is the only required prop
+- `locale` - One of the locale identifier or `false` if the locale is already in the `href` path.
+Also, if no `locale` prop is provided, the currently active locale is used during client-transitions
 - `as` - Optional decorator for the path that will be shown in the browser URL bar.
 Before Next.js 9.5.3 this was used for dynamic routes, check our [previous docs](https://nextjs.org/docs/tag/v9.5.2/api-reference/next/link#dynamic-routes) to see how it worked
 - [`passHref`](#if-the-child-is-a-custom-component-that-wraps-an-a-tag) - Forces `Link` to send the `href` property to its child.
 Defaults to `false`
 - `prefetch` - Prefetch the page in the background.
 Defaults to `true`.
 Any `<Link />` that is in the viewport (initially or through scroll) will be preloaded.
 Prefetch can be disabled by passing `prefetch={false}`.
 Pages using [Static Generation](/docs/basic-features/data-fetching.md#getstaticprops-static-generation) will preload `JSON` files with the data for faster page transitions